Execution of Nagaenthran K. Dharmalingam: Background and early life

 Nagaenthran a/l K. Dharmalingam, an ethnic Indian Malaysian and native of Ipoh, was born on 13 September 1988.
 He was the second of four children and had two younger brothers (one of them named Navinkumar) and an elder sister Sharmila.
 (Note: Some sources addressed her as Sharmila Dharmalingam) His father died sometime during Nagaenthran's death row imprisonment in Singapore.

 According to the Anti-Death Penalty Asia Network's video interview of Nagaenthran's mother Panchalai Supermaniam, (Note: Her name was also spelt as Ranchalai Subramaniam, Panchalai Supramaniam or Panchalai Subramaniam) she often went out for work and had to entrust Nagaenthran and his siblings to the care of the children's grandmother and their relatives during his childhood.
 After Nagaenthran got older, Panchalai would be the one taking care of him but she did not speak to him much due to her work.
 Nagaenthran completed his five-year secondary school education at age 17 and he went to work at a factory.

 Later, Nagaenthran decided to go to Singapore to find employment, against the wishes of his family, especially his mother who did not want him to leave his hometown for a distant place.
 Nagaenthran found a job as a security guard in Singapore and would regularly visit his family in Ipoh.
-According to his sister, he last returned to Malaysia and visited his family in 2008 during Deepavali, and that was the last time he stepped foot in his hometown before his arrest for drug trafficking.
+According to his sister, he last returned to Malaysia and visited his family in 2008 during Deepavali, and this was the final time he stepped foot in his hometown before his arrest for drug trafficking.